Zilliqa/Zilliqa/README.md

 ## Build Dependencies

-The officially supported operating system is **Ubuntu 16.04**, until Zilliqa version [6.4.2](https://github.com/Zilliqa/Zilliqa/releases/tag/v6.4.2).
+The officially supported operating system is **Ubuntu 16.04**, until Zilliqa [v6.4.2](https://github.com/Zilliqa/Zilliqa/releases/tag/v6.4.2).

-Effective Zilliqa version [7.0.0](https://github.com/Zilliqa/Zilliqa/releases/tag/v7.0.0), the officially supported operating system is **Ubuntu 18.04**.
+Effective Zilliqa [v7.0.0](https://github.com/Zilliqa/Zilliqa/releases/tag/v7.0.0), the officially supported operating system is **Ubuntu 18.04**.
 Although Zilliqa continues to be backward compatible with Ubuntu 16.04, we recommend users to upgrade to Ubuntu 18.04 moving forward.

 Run the following to install the build dependencies: